JosephusPaye/match-common-formats/README.md

 ## Usage

-### Match a string with all matchers
+### Match with all matchers

-The following example shows how to match strings with all matchers:
+The following example shows how to match a peice of text with all matchers:

 ```js
 import { match } from '@josephuspaye/match-common-formats';